Muadh-Adekunle-Monsuru/400L-Notes/Second Semester/CPS 418/Modelling & Simulation.md

-Features of modelling a sytsem
+Features of modelling a system
 - System
 - Event
 - Entity